andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 - **Integration shows errors even after successfully authorizing with the Tesla developer app**
   1. The error log should usually help communicate if a specific piece in the integration is missing.
-  2. Sometimes a simple restart of Home Assistant should help it re-establish the connection with Tesla's API.
-You may be asked to re-authenticate in some cases.